-Innocence Network UK (INUK) was established by Dr Michael J. Naughton, an academic expert on miscarriages of justice and the wrongful conviction and imprisonment of the innocent, for the following reasons that were identified in his academic research:
+Innocence Network UK (INUK) was established by Dr Michael Naughton, an academic expert on miscarriages of justice and the wrongful conviction and imprisonment of innocent victims, for the following reasons that were identified in his academic researches:

-- PROBLEMS WITH THE SYSTEM: Despite the creation of the Criminal Cases Review Commission (CCRC) and the Scottish Criminal Cases Review Commission (SCCRC) in Scotland, factually innocent victims of wrongful convictions still find it difficult, sometimes impossible, to have their cases referred back to the appeal courts and overturned.
-Click here, here, here and here for analysis.
+PROBLEMS WITH THE SYSTEM: Despite the creation of the Criminal Cases Review Commission (CCRC), factually innocent victims of wrongful convictions still find it difficult, sometimes impossible, to have their cases referred back to the appeal courts and overturned.
+(Click here, here, here and here for analysis).

-- PROGRESSING PRISONERS MAINTAINING INNOCENCE: Life sentenced prisoners maintaining factual innocence are, generally, unable to progress through the prison system, with a view to consideration for parole, as they refuse to acknowledge their crimes (because they maintain innocence), which the system considers an essential pre-requisite for rehabilitation.
+PROGRESSING PRISONERS MAINTAINING INNOCENCE: Life sentenced prisoners maintaining factual innocence are, generally, unable to progress through the prison system, with a view to consideration for parole, as they refuse to acknowledge their crimes (because they maintain innocence), which the system considers an essential pre-requisite for rehabilitation.
 So they are faced with the impossible decision of admitting to the crime, in the hope of release, or continuing to maintain factual innocence, knowing that they may never come out of prison as a result.
-Click here, here, here, here and here for analysis.
+(Click here, here and here, for analysis).

-INUK was launched by Dr Michael J. Naughton at a press conference on the eve of the Innocence Projects Colloquim held at the University of Bristol, School of Law, 3rd September 2004, that explored the feasibility of establishing innocence projects in UK universities, similar to those that exist in the United States.
+INUK was launched at a press conference on the eve of the Innocence Projects Colloquim held at the University of Bristol, School of Law, 3rd September 2004, that explored the feasibility of establishing innocence projects in UK universities, similar to those that exist in the United States.